influxdata/influxdb/README.md

 Note that `--host http://localhost:8080` is required as the `/v2/api` endpoint is hosted on port `8080` while the default is the querier gRPC port `8082`.

-To query the data stored in the `company_sensors` database:
+To query the data stored in the `company_sensors` namespace:

 ```shell
 ./target/debug/influxdb_iox query company_sensors "SELECT * FROM cpu LIMIT 10"